bsorrentino/cordova-poc/README.md

 # DESCRIPTION

 Cordova-POC has been created to help to do demo of your Cordova/Phonegap app to customer on-the-fly.
-Idea is to deploy Html5 application bundle (i.e. zip file) directly on device from either on-line than off-line source.
+Idea is to deploy Html5 application bundle (i.e. zip file) directly on device from a source either, on-line than off-line.
 Moreover Cordova-POC collects the deployed applications, providing a personal applications gallery, always ready to run.

 ## Technical Note